Thursday, December 31, 1903

 Missouri ends after only one night in Ann Arbor.

-He and fellow cast members travel to
+He and fellow cast members hoof it to

 Ypsilanti and apply for roles in the Hunt